Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites

 In contrast, the Higgs, or amplitude, mode is massive and harmonic\cite{Higgs:1964}, with a finite energy excitation gap.
-It is harder to detect, because it can decay into Goldstone bosons \cite{podolskyVisibilityAmplitudeHiggs2011a}, although successful observations have been made in condensed matter systems for which the effective theory describing the system has a relativistic form.
-This is the case for the superconducting phase transition in 2H-NbSe$_2$\cite{Littlewood/Varma:1981}; this provided the first experimental evidence of the Higgs mode\cite{Sooryakumar/Klein:1980} in its unusual Raman response, which was consistent with the occurrence of an amplitude mode of the CDW order parameter.
-Likewise in TlCuCl$_{3}$ the neutron spectroscopy measurements of the magnetic excitations revealed a Higgs mode that softened and vanished at the pressure-induced quantum phase transition from a sea of spin-singlet pairs to a long-range antiferromagnet\cite{Ruegg_et_al:2008}.
+It is harder to detect, because it can decay into Goldstone bosons \cite{podolskyVisibilityAmplitudeHiggs2011a}, although successful observations have been made in condensed-matter systems for which the effective theory describing the system has a relativistic form.
+This is the case for the superconducting phase transition in 2H-NbSe$_2$\cite{Littlewood/Varma:1981}, which provided the first experimental evidence of the Higgs mode in a condensed-matter system\cite{Sooryakumar/Klein:1980} through its unusual Raman response, which was consistent with the occurrence of an amplitude mode of the charge density wave (CDW) order parameter.
+Likewise, in TlCuCl$_{3}$, neutron spectroscopy measurements of the magnetic excitations revealed a Higgs mode that softened and vanished at the pressure-induced quantum phase transition from a sea of spin-singlet pairs to a long-range antiferromagnet\cite{Ruegg_et_al:2008}.
 Cold atoms in two-dimensional optical lattices have provided indirect measurement of the Higgs mode at the quantum phase transition between the superfluid and insulating phases, through observation of a finite-frequency response in the superfluid phase\cite{Endres_et_al:2012}, consistent with Monte Carlo simulations\cite{Pollet_et_al:2012} and the scaling expected for a Higgs mode.
+Recently, the presence of structural Goldstone and Higgs modes was suggested by first-principles calculations on a strained perovskite oxide, SrMnO$_3$\cite{Marthinsen_et_al:2018}.
 Finally, the observation and manipulation of a Higgs mode has recently been demonstrated in a supersolid quantum gas \cite{leonardMonitoringManipulatingHiggs2017}.
 A summary of experimental efforts to observe the Higgs mode in condensed matter systems can be found in Ref.~\onlinecite{Pekker/Varma:2015}.